Midodrine (By mouth)

 - If your blood pressure gets too high, you may have a fast heartbeat, chest pain, pounding in your ears, a headache, or blurred vision.
 If you have any of these symptoms, stop taking this medicine and tell your doctor right away.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 You will need to have your blood pressure checked regularly.

 - If you have been taught to check your blood pressure yourself, check it on a regular schedule.
 Your blood pressure should stay within a certain range.
 Your doctor will tell you what that range should be.
 If your blood pressure is out of that range, call your doctor.